SmartTokenLabs/interview-tests/advanced-js-developer/README.md

 Best of luck from the Smart Token Lab team!

-## Part 1 - Creating the main 3D Web App:
+## Part 1 - Creating the main application:

 - Locate the three.js periodic table example code online
 - Add a new particle formation to the example called 'starfield'.